 as well as to avoid retribution for it.

 costs almost nothing.
-But you can also resurrect with a snap of your
+But you can also come back to life at the snap

 to kill or die in the story of Lutsik and Samoryadov